timw255/WordPressToSitefinity/README.md

 Currently, this if intended for developers already familiar with Telerik Sitefinity as it's not quite complete.

-Things that are yet to be completed are:

-* Importing post meta information
-* Importing comments

 Suggestions and pull requests are totally welcome!

 ##How to hook everything up